Habit Stacking Method: How to Build 5 Habits at Once

 Step 5: Start with one stack.

 Run it for two weeks before adding another.
-Stacking five new habits on day one is how stacks collapse.
+Stack one behavior at a time to respect your cognitive load—overloading working memory in week one guarantees collapse by week three.
 The anchor needs to actually pull the new habit before you extend the chain.

 Real-Life Habit Stack Examples